-Planning Rome with kids feels like a daunting task.
-We haven’t taken the kids to Italy yet, but our friends Frank and BJ have taken their son and have written their recommendations for how to plan a trip and the top sights to see with kids in Rome.
-They share what experiences in Rome are the most engaging for small kids and how they pulled off an epic visit to the Eternal City.
+Planning Rome with kids feels like a daunting task, right?
+It’s not if you know the best things to do and get recommendations for how to plan a trip!
+The top sights to see with kids in Rome make for an epic visit to the Eternal City.

 Europe is filled with a rich history, wonderful cultures, stunning architecture, fantastic food, incredible languages… The list can go on and on.
-When we travel all together as a family, we like to introduce Milo (and ourselves) to different cultures, foods and historical sites.
+When we travel all together as a family, we like to introduce ourselves to different cultures, foods and historical sites.
 That being said, one of our favorite countries to visit in Europe is Italy.
-My family is Italian, and this being Milo’s first time in Europe, we had to visit Italy so he can meet all of his cousins there.
+It’s right up there with Croatia!

 What you'll find...